iv461/pitchshifterpp/README.md

 ### On Windows

-For windows the dependencies are included, build in the same way like for Linux.
+For windows the dependencies (x64) are included, build in the same way like for Linux.
+Tested with MinGW and MSVC.

 ## License